gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "We all wish that, dear.
 We all wish that."

-She ambled over to the male troll, who was snoring gently, and poked her finger in his nose.
+She ambled over to the male troll and poked her finger in his nose.
 He grunted and muttered,
 then opened his eyes and stared at her blankly for a moment before slapping her hand away and standing.